samuelstevens/personal-website/writing/lisp.md

 ### Macros

 This is the big one.
-A quote from [Racket School 2019](https://school.racket-lang.org/2019/plan/mon-mor-lecture.html#(part._.One_.Racket_.Programmer__.Many_.Languages)): "You would write such functions [macros] because you want to abstract over recurring patterns in your code that cannot be abstracted over with functions (or other means of conventional abstraction)."
+A quote from [Racket School 2019](https://school.racket-lang.org/2019/plan/mon-mor-lecture.html#(part._.One_.Racket_.Programmer__.Many_.Languages)): "You would write such functions \[macros\] because you want to abstract over recurring patterns in your code that cannot be abstracted over with functions (or other means of conventional abstraction)."
 I understand that Python has some [meta-programming capapbilities](https://developer.ibm.com/technologies/analytics/tutorials/ba-metaprogramming-python/), but I don't ever use them, besides decorators in the standard library like [`functools.lru_cache`](https://docs.python.org/3.9/library/functools.html#functools.lru_cache).

 Macros are, as far as I can tell, 100% a good reason to use Lisp.

+### The Amalgamation of These Features

+[Programming Bottom-Up](http://www.paulgraham.com/progbot.html) seems to suggest that all the features of Lisp come together to make development much easier.
+It's not any single feature that makes Lisp amazing, but these features in combination.
+Chapter 1.5 of [On Lisp](http://www.paulgraham.com/onlisp.html) suggests that "these new possibilities do not stem from a single magical ingredient."
+Perhaps Lisp is only a great language because it has all of these features, not any single one.

+It is subjective and hard to test, but could be a good reason to use Lisp.

 ### I become a super-genius hacker-man if I write a lot of Lisp???